Bloodsport (character)

 Bloodsport is the name of several supervillains appearing in American comic books published by DC Comics.

-All of these versions exist in DC's main shared universe, known as the DC Universe.
+The first incarnation, Robert DuBois, was created by writer and artist John Byrne, first appearing in Superman #4 (April 1987).
+He made sporadic appearances within Superman-related titles as an African-American who was originally a mentally ill draft dodger exploited unknowingly as a vigilante against Superman which culminated in a famous assassination attempt.
+The character's reinvention due to the DC Extended Universe has him as an avid patriot and a mercenary who is recruited into the Suicide Squad (Task Force X).
+Subsequent incarnations of Bloodsport include white supremacist Alexander Trent and an unidentified African-American mercenary.

 The Robert DuBois incarnation of Bloodsport made his live-action debut in the television series Supergirl, played by David St. Louis.
-Idris Elba portrayed the character in the DC Extended Universe film The Suicide Squad (2021).
-The Alexander Trent incarnation appeared in Justice League vs. the Fatal Five, voiced by Tom Kenny.
+Idris Elba portrayed the character in the film The Suicide Squad (2021).

 Publication history

-The character of Robert DuBois, created by writer and artist John Byrne, first appeared in Superman #4 (April 1987) as Bloodsport.
+The first incarnation, Robert DuBois, created by writer and artist John Byrne, first appeared in Superman #4 (April 1987) as Bloodsport.
 The second incarnation, Alexander Trent, made his first appearance in The Adventures of Superman #507 (December 1993) and was created by writer Karl Kesel and artist Barry Kitson.
-The third incarnation, known as Bloodsport III, made his first appearance in Superman #652 (July 2006) and was created by writers Kurt Busiek and Geoff Johns, and artist Pete Woods.
-Demolitia, a female version of Bloodsport, is introduced by writer David Michelinie, and artists Kieron Dwyer and Denis Rodier in Action Comics #718 (February 1996), in which she procured Bloodsport's technology.
+The third incarnation made his first appearance in Superman #652 (July 2006) and was created by writers Kurt Busiek and Geoff Johns, and artist Pete Woods.